xdta/ailalia/README.md

 # ailalia

-PROJECT SITE W/ ALL AUDIOS: https://xdta.github.io/ailalia/
+PROJECT SITE W/ ALL AUDIOS: https://xdta.github.io/ailalia/ I will add some more audio files and documentation later tonight, but the basics are here!

 ![Slide1](https://github.com/user-attachments/assets/8d6b4012-f4ed-4a51-8bcc-2dafafad079c)
 > I put together these slides in part to think through my process and organize content, so I'll kind of "annotate" these slides.